CosmWasm/token-factory/x/tokenfactory/README.md

 **State Modifications:**

-- Check that sender of the message is the admin of denom
+- Check that sender of the message is the admin of denom.
-- Modify `AuthorityMetadata` state entry to change the admin of the denom
+- Update `DenomMetaData` via bank keeper.

 ## Expectations from the chain